lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 (box:stacking)=
 :::{hint} Measuring the stacking strength

 The classic study of [](doi:10.1016/j.jmb.2004.07.075) used a clever experimental setup based on the observation that a duplex where one of the composing strands is broken in two (*i.e.* it is *nicked*) has a mobility that is lower compared to an intact one.
-The reason is that a nicked strand can take two conformations: one straight, where all the stacking interactions are present that resembles that of an intact duplex, and one kinked, where all base pairs are formed but the stacking interaction at the nicked site is broken.
+The reason is that a nicked strand can take two conformations: one straight, where all the stacking interactions that resembles that of an intact duplex are present, and one kinked, where all base pairs are formed but the stacking interaction at the nicked site is broken.

 Assuming that